 While these types of communities are focused on serving older Americans, they still must follow fair housing laws and the Equal Credit Opportunity Act (ECOA), which prohibit age-based discrimination.

-At Veterans United, we’ll look through a community’s organizational documents for policies, guidelines and verbiage that make clear the community is legally compliant.
+Some lenders might look through a community’s organizational documents for policies, guidelines and verbiage that make clear the community is legally compliant.

 For example, lenders may raise a red flag if the community says all members must be 55 and older, or that all mortgages must be made to people 55 and older.

 Those types of restrictions might raise not just fair housing concerns but also marketability ones.
 Lenders may have issues with any type of restriction that might affect a homeowner’s ability to later sell their home.

 At Veterans United, we need to confirm that the age-restricted community is compliant with the Fair Housing Act.
 The often entails getting a specific form or similar documentation from the homeowners association certifying they're compliant with the act.